kpeluso/learning-projects/Readme.md

 List from http://www.cplusplus.com/forum/beginner/3473/

+To run project from repo root: `sh r.sh p1`

 ## Beginner

-1. [ ] Write a program which finds the factorial of a number entered by the user. (check for all conditions).
+1. [X] Write a program which finds the factorial of a number entered by the user. (check for all conditions).
-2. [ ] Develop a program to convert currency X to currency Y and vice versa.
+2. [X] Develop a program to convert currency X to currency Y and vice versa.
 3. [ ] Write a program that prints out a triangle from largest to smallest; user inputs the largest number.
 Eg:

 ```